 It can’t be disputed that the world loves champagne: in 2018, the Comité Champagne confirmed that champagne exports had outnumbered what was sold in France for the first time in about 50 years.
-As a symbol for celebration and an absolutely delicious one at that, it’s no surprise that champagne remains popular for special occasions.
-In honour of this delicate and delectable beverage, here are some interesting things you may not know about champagne and how to serve it.
+As a delicious symbol for celebration, it’s no surprise that champagne remains popular for special occasions.
+Here are some interesting things you may not know about champagne and how to serve it.

 Champagne isn’t a type of grape varietal like Riesling or Shiraz

 There’s no such thing as a champagne grape: champagne is made up of three different varieties, blended for their differing but complementary features and strengths.
 Pinot Noir adds body, structure and complexity; Pinot Meunier adds fruit and floral aromas; and Chardonnay adds freshness, elegance and finesse.

 The majority of champagne is made up of a combination of all three, normally two-thirds of the red varieties (Pinot Noir and Pinot Meunier).
 Champagne made up entirely of Chardonnay is called blanc de blanc, or blanc de noir when made up entirely of the red grapes, though both of these styles are a lot less common.

 So, if champagne is mostly made up of red grapes, how come it is colourless?
 All wines, including still wines, get their colour from skin contact when the grapes are pressed during production.
 White wine grapes are pressed with no skin contact, as are the majority of champagnes – excluding rosé champagne!